MaximeBiloa/notchpay-php/readme.md

 ## Usages

-To use Notch Relay Api you need API KEY
+To use Notch Pay api you need Business ID

 ```php
 use \NotchPay\NotchPay;